Injection Drug Use

 Heroin, cocaine, methamphetamines, prescription stimulants, and prescription opioids can be injected into the bloodstream through a vein.
 Users prefer discrete injection sites.
 Most users start by injecting in their forearms.
 When there is scarring, inflammation at the injection site, damaged or collapsed veins, lesions, or bruising, access to those veins becomes extremely painful or impossible.
 Users will move to other areas of the body such as neck, groin, hands, feet, or face.
 The more visible the injection site, the more likely a user is going to try to cover it up with clothing, make-up, or tattoos.
 The ability to identify track marks is one way to detect use.

 The patterns of when and how and where someone injects can change over time.
 Typically, a person who injects will fall into a pattern that works to balance the need to get high, the symptoms of withdrawal, and what is financially feasible.
-Some IV drug users inject multiple times a day in smaller doses to have a somewhat stable high.
-Other IV drug users inject only a few times a day; they may wait until withdrawal symptoms have just begun, so that the surge from the drug is more dramatic, and contrast between withdrawal and high are more distinct.
+Some people who inject drugs (PWID) inject multiple times a day in smaller doses to have a somewhat stable high.
+Other PWID inject only a few times a day; they may wait until withdrawal symptoms have just begun, so that the surge from the drug is more dramatic, and contrast between withdrawal and high are more distinct.

 When people are using injection drugs chaotically, life is chaotic and the health risks are even greater: